Skip to main content

 “I don’t know.”

 “ Perhaps you can use your sorcery and tell us.”
 The Chief Queen’s handmaid snapped.
-The women smiled at each other amused.
+The women smiled at each other, amused.
 Roopmati’s eyes were filled with tears.

 “Believe me, I…” Nobody heard her.
-When Roopmati walked into the room after another hour of roaming endlessly around the garden she ran to Mithu.
+When Roopmati walked into the room after another hour of roaming endlessly around the garden, she ran to Mithu.
 His lifeless body lay on the cold stone floor.
 A few specs of grain around it.

 “Poison.”
 Her maid gasped.
 Roopmati knelt and picked up Mithu with both hands and wept.
 She wept for the bird.
 She wept for her fate.
 She wept for the Sultan.
 But mostly for herself.

 “Quick, they said we have to leave, I am sure they will not take you with them.”
 The maid said in urgency.
-“We will pack our things and leave at the break of dawn.
+“We will pack our things and leave at the crack of dawn.
 Perhaps find our way back to your home?
 Or to my village?”
 Her suggestion made Roopmati stare at her like she was seeing a ghost.

 “I cannot leave.
 The Sultan will come back here.”
 She snapped.
 The maid almost smiled.